“Successful SEO is not about tricking Google. It’s about partnering with Google to provide the best search results for Google’s users.”

 Now, there is a big difference between click-bait and click-worthy.
 When you click over to a post and find the content to be disappointing and misleading that is click-bait.

 However, when the content delivers what the title mentions and a lot more then that is click-worthy.
+The secret is to create a list of catchy titles to use.

 Using the following tools can help you develop click-worthy titles: